-- 2. The products covered are natural gas and liquefied natural gas (LNG). - 3.
-The system applies to goods originating from any country, but predominately Canada, Mexico, Trinidad & Tobago, and Algeria. - 4.
+- 2. The products covered are natural gas, including liquefied natural gas (LNG), and compressed natural gas (CNG). - 3.
+The system applies to goods originating from any country. - 4.
 The licensing is not intended to restrict the quantity or value of natural gas imports. - 5.
 See response to Question 1.

-- 6. Not applicable. - 7.(a) DOE regulations (10 C.F.R.
+6. Not applicable.

+- 7. (a) DOE regulations (10 C.F.R.
 Part 590) specify that an applicant for a natural gas import authorization should apply 90 days prior to the anticipated date for start-up of the import.
-However, the issuance of an import authorization normally takes less than two weeks if reviewed under EPACT 92 standards. - (b) An authorization to import natural gas can be granted as soon as an applicant has filed a legally sufficient application, and as soon as that application is reviewed and processed. - (c) There are no limitations as to the period of the year during which an application for authorization to import natural gas may be made. - (d) Licensing applications are considered by a single administrative organ, the Office of Fossil Energy, U.S. Department of Energy, the Forestal Building, 1,000 Independence Avenue, S.W., Washington D.C.
+However, the issuance of an import authorization normally takes less than four weeks if reviewed under EPACT 92 standards. - (b) An authorization to import natural gas can be granted as soon as an applicant has filed a legally sufficient application, and as soon as that application is reviewed and processed. - (c) There are no limitations as to the period of the year during which an application for authorization to import natural gas may be made. - (d) Licensing applications are considered by a single administrative organ, the Office of Fossil Energy, U.S. Department of Energy, the Forrestal Building, 1000 Independence Avenue, S.W., Washington D.C.
 20585. - 8.
 There are no circumstances under which an import authorization can be refused, as long as an applicant has submitted a legally sufficient application.
 Information which must be contained in the application is specified in 10 C.F.R.
 590.